0xSchellen/quiz_mint/README.md

 See the results!

-## The tests are made with foundry.
+## The tests are made with foundry/forge.

-to install foundry see the foundry book:
+To install foundry see the foundry book:

 https://book.getfoundry.sh/getting-started/installation.

 ## Credits :

 Original question posted on CT by Jeffrey Scholz at @Jeyffre / @RareSkills at @RareSkills_io.